-Each employee of Minerals Technologies receives an annual performance rating, which may range from "consistently below expectations" to "consistently exceeds expectations," with several possible intermediate ratings.
+Each employee of Minerals Technologies receives an annual performance rating.
 The performance rating of the Chairman and Chief Executive Officer is assigned by the Compensation and Nominating Committee and approved by the Board.
-The performance ratings of the other elected corporate officers, including those named in the Summary Compensation Table appearing in this proxy statement (the "principal executives"), are assigned by the Chairman and Chief Executive Officer and reviewed by the Compensation and Nominating Committee.
+The performance ratings of the other elected corporate officers, including those named in the Summary Compensation Table appearing in this proxy statement (the 'principal executives'), are assigned by the Chairman and Chief Executive Officer and reviewed by the Compensation and Nominating Committee.

-Based on Minerals Technologies' performance, general business outlook and industry compensation trends, management each year sets a guideline corporate-wide average percentage compensation increase for all employees for the coming year.
-The percentage increase received by a particular employee is determined on the basis of the employee's performance rating and current compensation level within the range established for the employee's position and may range from no increase, if the performance rating is "consistently below expectations," to up to twice the corporate-wide average increase referred to above, if the performance rating is "consistently exceeds expectations."
-This procedure was followed to determine the annual increase for 1999 received by all employees, including Dr. J.-P. Valles, the Chairman and Chief Executive Officer, and each of the other principal executives.
-Dr. Valles received a base pay increase of 7.00%, reflecting the Committee's and the Board's belief that his performance during 1999 consistently exceeded expectations.
+Based on Minerals Technologies' performance, general business outlook and industry compensation trends, management each year sets a guideline corporate-wide average percentage compensation adjustment for all employees for the coming year.
+The percentage increase received by a particular employee is determined on the basis of the employee's performance rating and current compensation level within the range established for the employee's position.
+The adjustment may range from no increase to up to twice the corporate-wide average adjustment referred to above, depending upon individual performance.